-It now has associate academies in thirty-four locations in the United States, as well as sixteen countries across the world.
+It now has associate academies in thirty-four locations in the United States and sixteen countries across the world.

-Aside from that, The Checkmat team’s headquarters are in Signal Hill-Long Beach, California (USA), which is home to “The Mundials,” the international BJJ championships, which are held on a regular basis.
+Aside from that, The Checkmat team’s headquarters are in Signal Hill-Long Beach, California (USA), which is home to “The Mundials,” the international BJJ championships held regularly.

-Many well-known black belt fighters and Brazilian Jiu-Jitsu (BJJ) instructors from around the world have received their training at CheckMat in the past.
+Many well-known black belt fighters and Brazilian Jiu-Jitsu (BJJ) instructors worldwide have received their training at CheckMat in the past.